 Richard S. Levy, M.D. – Non-executive Director

 Richard S. Levy, M.D. has served as a member of our Board of Directors since 2014.
-Since December 2016, Dr. Levy has served as a Senior Advisor of Baker Bros.
-Advisors LP., a registered investment adviser focused on long-term investments in life-sciences companies on behalf of major university endowments and foundations.
-From January 2009 to April 2016, Dr. Levy served as Executive Vice President and Chief Drug Development Officer of Incyte Corporation, where he previously served as Senior Vice President of Drug Development from August 2003 to January 2009.
-Prior to joining Incyte, Dr. Levy served as Vice President, Biologic Therapies, at Celgene Corporation, a biopharmaceutical company, from 2002 to 2003.
+From December 2016 until May 2019 Dr. Levy served as a Senior Advisor of Baker Bros.
+Advisors LP, a registered investment adviser focused on long-term investments in life-sciences companies.
+From January 2009 to April 2016, Dr. Levy served as Executive Vice President and Chief Drug Development Officer of Incyte Corporation and prior to that as Senior Vice President of Drug Development beginning in August 2003.
+Dr. Levy served as Vice President, Biologic Therapies, at Celgene Corporation from 2002 to 2003.
 From 1997 to 2002, Dr. Levy served in various executive positions with DuPont Pharmaceuticals Company, first as Vice President, Regulatory Affairs and Pharmacovigilance, and thereafter as Vice President, Medical and Commercial Strategy.
 Dr. Levy served at Sandoz, a predecessor company of Novartis, from 1991 to 1997 in positions of increasing responsibility in clinical research and regulatory affairs.
+Dr. Levy also currently serves on the Boards of Madrigal Pharmaceuticals, Kodiak Sciences, Kiniksa Pharmaceuticals and ProTara Therapeutics, all publicly traded biopharmaceutical companies.
 Prior to joining the pharmaceutical industry, Dr. Levy served as an Assistant Professor of Medicine at the UCLA School of Medicine.
 Dr. Levy is Board Certified in Internal Medicine and Gastroenterology and received his A.B. in Biology from Brown University, his M.D. from the University of Pennsylvania School of Medicine, and completed his training in Internal Medicine at the Hospital of the University of Pennsylvania and a fellowship in Gastroenterology and Hepatology at UCLA.
-Dr. Levy is also a director of Madrigal Pharmaceuticals and Aquinox Pharmaceuticals.

 Raymond F. Schinazi, Ph.D., D.Sc.
 (Hon.) – Non-executive Director

 Dr. Schinazi is the Frances Winship Walters Professor of Pediatrics and Director of the Laboratory of Biochemical Pharmacology at Emory University and Director of the Scientific Working Group on Viral Eradication for the NIH-sponsored Emory University Center for AIDS Research (CFAR).
 Dr. Schinazi received his B.Sc.
 (1972) and Ph.D.
 (1976) in chemistry from the University of Bath, England.
-He has authored over 550 peer-reviewed papers and seven books and holds 100 issued U.S. patents and over 120 non-U.S. national stage patents and patent applications, which have resulted in 16 New Drug Applications (NDA).
-A world leader in nucleoside chemistry, Dr. Schinazi is best known for his pioneering work on HIV and HCV drugs d4T (stavudine), 3TC (lamivudine), FTC (emtricitabine/Emtriva), LdT (telbivudine), and most recently sofosbuvir (Sovaldi), which are now approved by the FDA.
-He is also a founder of five biotechnology companies including Cocrystal Pharma (COCP); Pharmasset Inc. (acquired by Gilead in 2012), Triangle Pharmaceuticals (acquired by Gilead in 2003), and Idenix Pharmaceuticals (51 percent acquired by Novartis in 2003).
+He has authored over 600 peer-reviewed papers and seven books and holds over 100 issued U.S. patents, which have resulted in 26 New Drug Applications (NDA).
+A world leader in nucleoside chemistry, Dr. Schinazi is best known for his pioneering work on HIV, HBV and HCV drugs d4T (stavudine), 3TC (lamivudine), FTC (emtricitabine/Emtriva), LdT (telbivudine), and sofosbuvir (Sovaldi), which are now approved by the FDA.
+He is also the inventor on the use of baricitinib for the treatment of COVID-19 under an FDA Emergency Use Application.
+He is a founder of five biotechnology companies including Pharmasset Inc. (acquired by Gilead), Triangle Pharmaceuticals (acquired by Gilead), and Idenix Pharmaceuticals (acquired by Merck).
 More than 90% of HIV-infected individuals in the U.S. on combination therapy take at least one of the drugs he invented with hundreds of thousands of others treated worldwide.
-His contributions related to HCV have already had a profound positive impact on the approximately 170 million people worldwide suffering from chronic infection.
-Dr. Schinazi served on the Presidential Commission on AIDS and is the recipient of numerous distinguished awards.
+His contributions related to HCV cure have already had a profound positive impact on more than 70 million people worldwide suffering from chronic infection.
+Dr. Schinazi served on the Presidential Commission on AIDS and is the recipient of numerous distinguished awards including the French Légion D’honneur.
 He served for 35 years for the Department of Veteran Affairs as Senior Research Career Scientist.
-He currently serves as a Governing Trustee for the Foundation for AIDS Research (amfAR) and as a Board member for the International Centre for Missing and Exploited Children (ICMEC).
+He currently serves as a Board member for the International Centre for Missing and Exploited Children (ICMEC).